BocD-210/Chat_Application/README.md

 - **Debugging and memory safety:** ensured through the use of `Valgrind tool` for detecting memory leaks.
 -  Implementation of **TCP sockets** and **inter-process communication (IPC)** for efficient message exchange.

+This will used the Multithreading to handle the multiple client connection, and have some command line interface , connection managerment to list active the connection and send messages and terminalted the connection
 ## Installation.

 ### 1. Clone the repository